 The first step: Reconsider outdated notions of what SOX compliance is and can be.

-63% - Organizations that use an audit management and GRC platform to enable their SOX compliance program.
+63% - Organisations that use an audit management and GRC platform to enable their SOX compliance programme.

 Internal audit’s leading role: Internal audit continues to have a significant role in SOX compliance, particularly in emerging growth companies and Section 404(a) filers.

 - Internal audit functions devote nearly half of their time (47%) to SOX compliance.

 Adding ESG into the mix: More than one in three organisations (37%) disclose ESG metrics and apply ICFR-type processes to that information, and we expect this number to increase significantly in the coming years, regardless of the timing of regulatory activity.

 Compliance costs are influenced by organisational size and complexity — While the increasing cost of SOX compliance is a recurrent concern, our data confirms that factors such as organisational size, complexity, process maturity and the stage of SOX compliance predominantly determine these costs.
 Strategies to optimise costs must consider these parameters.

 SOX compliance hours continue to climb — This likely is a result of efforts to create and implement more sustainable change in SOX compliance programmes, as well as the increasing complexity of regulatory environments and the integration of new technologies and processes throughout the organisation, all of which require additional controls and risks to be managed.